amoga-org/mcp-server/README.md

 ## Quick Setup (No Clone Required)

-Add this server to your Claude Desktop configuration by adding the following to your Claude configuration:
+Add this server to your Claude Desktop configuration by adding one of the following configurations:

+### Using npx:

 ```json
 {